PillsCard

 | ATC Code | D11AX18 | C01EB16 |

-Diclofenac (INN: DICLOFENAC SODIUM, ATC D11AX18) and Ibuprofen (INN: IBUPROFEN, ATC C01EB16) differ in active substance, indications, and safety profile.
+Diclofenac (INN: DICLOFENAC, ATC D11AX18) and Ibuprofen (INN: IBUPROFEN, ATC C01EB16) differ in active substance, indications, and safety profile.
 The table above summarizes the clinical differences from regulatory documents.

 Combination safety depends on mechanisms and your health profile.
 Use our interactions checker and always consult your doctor or pharmacist before combining medications.